AdobeDocs/experience-cloud.en/help/website-implementation/audience-manager.md

 There are two main steps in doing a SSF implementation:

 1. Turning on a "switch" in the Analytics Admin Console to forward data from Analytics to Audience Manager *per report suite*.
 1. Putting the code in place, which is done via Launch.
-In order for this to work correctly, you will need to have the Experience Cloud ID Service extension installed, as well as the Analytics extension (You will actually *not* need the AAM extension, which is explained below).
+In order for this to work correctly, you will need to have the Adobe Experience Platform Identity Service extension installed, as well as the Analytics extension (You will actually *not* need the AAM extension, which is explained below).

 ### Enable Server-Side Forwarding in the Analytics Admin Console